VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/user-managment.md

   </tr>
   <tr>
    <td class="highlight"><strong class="nn">Inactive</strong></td>
-   <td>The user is registered in the Managed VictoriaMetrics but has no access to perform any actions.
+   <td>The user is registered in the VictoriaMetrics Cloud but has no access to perform any actions.
 Admin can activate or completely delete the user.</td>
   </tr>
 </table>